-We have audited the financial statements of daa Finance plc ('the Company') for the year ended 31 December 2022, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Cash Flows, Statement of Changes in Equity and notes to the financial statements, including the summary of significant accounting policies set out in note 3.
+We have audited the financial statements of daa Finance plc ('the Company') for the year ended 31 December 2023, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Cash Flows, Statement of Changes in Equity and notes to the financial statements, including the material accounting policy information set out in note 3.
 The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union.